laboon/CS1632_Fall2016/course-info.md

 63.99-61.00  | D-
 60.99-0.00   | F

 All groups are expected to do their own work on the group projects, and students to do entirely their own work on the other projects.
-You are more than welcome to ask questions of other groups, the Internet, or other colleagues.
-However, this does not excuse wholesale copying or viewing of code or other work, which will be considered plagiarism and dealth with accordingly.
+Projects will be analyzed with the Stanford _moss_ system to detect unauthorized collaboration between groups or individuals.

 Any student caught collaborating or cheating on an exam will automatically receive a 0 (zero) for that exam, and may be penalized more harshly based on University of Pittsburgh academic policy.